-As a field test of future prompts for NeSA-W the test results cannot be used in any other way.
-(Example: no local scoring).
+As a field test of future prompts for NeSA-W, the student essays will not be available to districts.

 NDE appreciates schools supporting this project as NDE wants to keep prompt writing in the hands of Nebraska educators and to continue to set rangefinders using Nebraska student writing samples.